 Text by Samantha Critchell, Associated Press

-Take a look at photos from the show and scroll down to keep reading.
+Take a look at pictures and scroll down to keep reading.

 "You know she's going to make fashion statement — and you know it's going to be quirky or a little flamboyant — but it matches her vibrant and joyful personality," said fashion commentator Mary Alice Stephenson, who consults for Khan and helps style the designer's runway shows.
 "It's happy fashion.
 You want to look at it."

 Stephenson said Khan is a good choice for Mrs. Obama because he can convey sophistication without losing a little wink and nod to the fantasy of fashion.
 "Like Mrs. Obama, his clothes are alive. ...
 They're classics but tweaked."

 His signature beading provides the exclamation point that Mrs. Obama likes to add to her outfits, Stephenson said.